 - Are allergic to estramustine or any of its ingredients, or have any other allergies

 - If you are sexually active and have a partner who may become pregnant

 - Are currently taking any other medications (prescription and over-the-counter), vitamins, or herbal supplements

 You should also contact your provider if you notice any signs of an allergic reaction to the medication, including chest pain or difficulty breathing.
 Estramustine may also cause changes in liver function.
 Alert your provider immediately if you are experiencing stomach or abdominal pain, dark urine, or yellowing of the eyes or skin.
 It is also important to consult the prescribing information for any other medications taken with estramustine, including prednisone.

 Estramustine is administered orally and comes in capsule form.
-Each capsule is 140 mg and multiple capsules are often taken throughout the course of one day.
-Your provider will determine the appropriate dosage and administration schedule for you, including your length of treatment and number of tablets taken daily.
+Your provider will determine the appropriate dosage and administration schedule for you, including your length of treatment and number of capsules taken daily.
 They will also determine the appropriate dosage and administration schedule of any other medications taken with estramustine, such as prednisone.
-It is important to follow your provided schedule exactly as instructed, and not to stop taking any accompanying medications on your own.
+It is important to follow your provided schedule exactly as instructed, and not to stop taking any prescribed medications on your own.
 The dose of your estramustine can be adjusted as needed by your provider.
 Patients should take their medication as prescribed by their doctor.
 Patients should talk to their doctor if they have any questions, or if they have questions regarding their estramustine regimen.

 These are not all the possible side effects of estramustine.
 Patients should talk to their doctor about what to expect with treatment with estramustine.